Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

-External defences employ redundant hardware or software components to detect abnormalities without adding computational strain to the medical device, allowing for independent updates without recertification .
-For hardware auxiliary components, Strydis et al. \cite{48} designed an energy-efficient communication protocol that runs security functions separately from core medical operations, minimizing interference with the primary system.
-MedMon \textbackslash{}cite\{6\} utilized a USRP to intercept and analyze the signal and content features of remote controller commands.
-If abnormalities were detected, user authentication was required, thereby enhancing security.
-However, this approach demands fast computation speed and frequent user interaction.
+External defences employ redundant hardware or software components to detect abnormalities without adding computational strain to AID systems, allowing for independent updates without recertification for the medical device.
+For hardware auxiliary components, Strydis et al. \cite{48} designed an energy-efficient communication protocol that runs security functions separately from core medical operations, minimising interference with the primary system.
+MedMon \cite{6} utilised a USRP device to intercept and analyse the signal and content features of remote controller commands. user authentication was required if abnormalities were detected, thereby enhancing security.
+This approach demands fast computation speed and may require frequent user interaction.
 Panda et al. \cite{62} integrated a wearable ECG sensor to detect anomalies by correlating ECG intervals with blood glucose levels, improving system robustness but facing challenges in accurately correlating data across varied patient conditions.
-For software auxiliary components, an additional safety layer for control algorithms has been proposed to preventing the controller from violating constraints adjusted with medical criteria \cite{165}.
+For software auxiliary components, an additional safety layer for control algorithms has been proposed to prevent the controller from violating constraints with medical criteria \cite{165}.
 A virtual auxiliary system with detection filters was introduced to identify replay cyberattacks \cite{7}.

-While these external defences provide added protection without affecting device performance, they are vulnerable to initial compromise and can be combined with internal security measures for comprehensive AID systems protection.
+While these external defences provide added protection without affecting device performance, they may be vulnerable to initial compromise and can be combined with internal security measures for comprehensive AID systems protection.